jonbonjovina/jovina-garden/_notes/critique of perfectionism.md

 https://twitter.com/Siennafrst/status/1636184480305262592?s=20

+*the embeded tweet thing is not working this is frustrating i will fix this some other time :(

 Really hardhitting point there on how being the best is good for the ego but not exactly necessary.
 I have definitely been in my fair share of brutal perfectionism.
 One concrete example being my portfolio website, which took near to 8 months to complete and everyday I'm still adding stuff to it.

 **Perfectionism relates very closely with the [[optionality]] fallacy.**  I'd interpret it as 'keeping as many options as possible, just in case one fails'.
 Here's why I think so: